Retirement Tax

 Want the full breakdown?
 Read our guide on IRMAA and how to avoid the cliffs.

-Read the guide →How this works: Federal income tax uses 2024 single/married brackets with standard deduction (including age 65+ addition).
+Read the guide →How this works: Federal income tax uses 2024 brackets with standard deduction (including age 65+ addition).
+Capital gains use preferential 0%/15%/20% LTCG rates, stacked on top of ordinary income.
+NIIT (3.8%) applied on investment income above $250K (married) / $200K (single).
+Roth withdrawals are excluded from AGI and IRMAA MAGI — tax-free.
 SS taxation uses the provisional income formula — up to 85% may be federally taxable.
 State income tax uses actual bracket data at your income level.
-Medicare IRMAA uses 2024 CMS tables based on estimated MAGI.
-IRMAA is based on income from 2 years prior — plan Roth conversions carefully.
-Does not include state property tax, sales tax, or long-term care costs.
+Medicare IRMAA uses 2024 CMS tables.
+IRMAA is based on income from 2 years prior.
+Portfolio longevity assumes level monthly spending equal to net take-home.
+Does not include property tax, sales tax, or long-term care costs.
 Not financial advice — consult a tax professional.